How long can Mitch McConnell ignore Donald Trump? - ExBulletin

 As the Washington Post put it in a McConnell profile earlier this month:

-“At 79, safely re-elected last year to a seventh term and in his 16th year as the first Republican in the Senate, McConnell nevertheless increasingly plays the role of a conflicting and compromising promoter of Trump’s interests. , not a leader with his own vision. “
+“At 79, safely re-elected last year to a seventh term and in his 16th year as the first Republican in the Senate, McConnell is nonetheless increasingly playing the role of a conflicting booster and compromise of Trump’s interests. – not a leader with his own vision. “

 McConnell didn’t get to where he is by being stupid.
 Or weak.